chaordic/ignition-template/README.md

 # Ignition-Template

-This provides a template to work with Spark and with Ignition-Core.
+This provides a template to work with [Apache Spark](http://spark.apache.org/) and with [Ignition-Core](https://github.com/chaordic/ignition-core/).

 ## Notable features